The R2D2 Prior for Generalized Linear Mixed Models: Variance Decomposition and the R2D2 prior

 While $R_n^2$ is an intuitive measure of the fit of the model to a particular dataset, for the purpose of setting prior distributions we follow \cite{zhang2022bayesian}.
 We measure complexity at the population level and use the marginal version of $R^2$ that averages over variation in both the explanatory variables and random effect levels ($\bX$ and ${\bf g}$) as well as parameters ($\bbeta$ and $\bu_k$).
 The marginal distribution does not depend on $\bX_i$ or ${\bf g}_i$ so the observations are exchangeable.
 We can then drop the subscript distinguishing them and consider the model for an arbitrary observation $Y$ with $\mbox{E}(Y|\eta)=\mu(\eta)$, $\mbox{Var}(Y|\eta)=\sigma^2(\eta)$ and $\eta|\beta_0,W \sim \mbox{Normal}(\beta_0,W)$ as in (\ref{eq:eta_dist}).
 Then $R^2$ becomes

 where $\mbox{E}\{\sigma^2(\eta)\}$ and $\mbox{Var}\{\mu(\eta)\}$ are summaries of the distribution of $\eta$ and thus depend on parameters $\beta_0$ and $W$.
 For the sake of simplicity, we suppress the dependence on $(\beta_0,W)$ and write $R^2(\beta_0,W)=R^2$ for the remainder of the paper.
-Section 1 of the Supplementary Materials discusses the relationship between $R^2_n$ and $R^2$ and shows that under general conditions, $R_n^2$ will converge to $R^2$ when both the sample size and number of effective parameters increase.
+The Supplemental Materials discusses the relationship between $R^2_n$ and $R^2$ and shows that under general conditions, $R_n^2$ will converge to $R^2$ when both the sample size and number of effective parameters increase.
+We also include a brief discussion comparing $R^2$ and $R^2_n$ with other measures of model fit for GLMMs \citep[e.g.][]{cox1989analysis, mcfadden1973conditional}.
+Moreover, we note that the coefficient of determination is not commonly used for GLMMs as a measure of model fit.
+This could be for several reasons, not least of which being that it is difficult to define and interpret a principled $R^2$ for logistic regression, poisson regression, etc. A major advantage of $R^2$ and $R^2_n$ is that they can easily be extended to GLMMs, while also having intuitive interpretations.

-As denoted by (\ref{e:R2_zhang}), the prior distribution of $R^2$ is determined by the joint prior ($\beta_0,W)$.
+As denoted in (\ref{e:R2_zhang}), the prior distribution of $R^2$ is determined by the joint prior ($\beta_0,W)$.
 For Gaussian responses the distribution of $R^2$ is invariant to $\beta_0$, and so to reduce the problem to matching univariate distributions, we parameterize the prior for $(\beta_0,W)$ as the conditional prior for $W|\beta_0$ and marginal prior for $\beta_0\sim\pi_0$.
 We then select a prior for $W|\beta_0$ so that $R^2\sim\mbox{Beta}(a,b)$.
 By construction, since $R^2\sim\mbox{Beta}(a,b)$ conditioned on any $\beta_0$, $R^2$ also follows a $\mbox{Beta}(a,b)$ marginally over the joint prior for $(\beta_0,W)$ for any marginal prior $\pi_0$.
 Combined with the Dirichlet prior distribution on the variance proportions, this defines the {\it $R^2$ Dirichlet decomposition prior} (R2D2).